BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-lake_constance_jass.markdown

 In Lake Constance Jass, __you can choose to play a card from your hand or from your table cards__.
 Once the trick is won, turn over any freshly revealed face-down cards.

 ### Following Suit
-When an opponent starts the trick, you must play a card of the same suit if you have one.
-If you dont have the same suit or a trump, you must play another card and automatically lose the trick.
-Note that you can always choose between following suit and playing a trump, and you don't have to use your trump if you can't follow suit.
+When an opponent starts the trick and you have a card of that suit, you must follow suit or play a trump.
+If you don't have a card of the same suit, you can play any other card, wrong suit or trump.
 - One exception: you don't have to follow suit with the Bur (trump Unter/Jack, the game's highest card).

 You are not required to make a trick, and can intentionally lose a trick, as long as you follow suit/trump.